cosbyc/DarkQuest_Testbeam_Tools/README.md

 ```
 python3 monitoring.py <current_Janus_event_list>.txt (-c <configuration_file>.cfg)
 ```
 If no configuration file is provided, it will default to an inclusive analysis of all events recorded within the last ten seconds (approximately the length of the spill), updating every minute.
-To align the analysis window with the beam, wait until about 5 seconds after the spill, and press "Sync"
+To after starting the program, wait until about 5 seconds after a spill, and press "Start".
+The analysis window can be reset by pressing "Sync" at any time.